-An online student should contact his/her advisor.
-The advisor will confirm the withdrawal with the online student, at which point the withdrawal becomes official.
+Any campus or online student desiring to withdraw completely for the trimester should contact his/her advisor.
+The advisor will confirm the withdrawal with the student, at which point the withdrawal becomes official.

 Failure to attend classes will not constitute an official withdrawal.
 Tuition will not be refunded, and grades will be recorded as "F" for a student who stops attending classes without going through the formal withdrawal process.